microsoft/code-with-engineering-playbook/agile-development/collaboration/readme.md

 ## Resources

+- [How to add a pairing custom field in ADO User Stories](./add-pairing-field-ado-cards.md) - adding a custom field of type _Identity_ in Azure DevOps for pairing

 - [On Pair Programming - Martin Fowler](https://martinfowler.com/articles/on-pair-programming.html)

 - [Pair Programming hands-on lessons](https://github.com/The-V8/pair-programming-sessions) - these can be used (and adapted) to support bringing pair programming into your team (MS internal or including customers)